 Imagine all the flavors of carrot cake, but baked into muffins!
-These healthy carrot cake muffins are soft, moist, warmly spiced, and topped with a high-protein vegan cream cheese frosting.
+These healthy carrot cake muffins are soft, moist, warmly spiced, and topped with a high-protein cream cheese frosting.
 Vegan, gluten-free, and naturally sweetened.

 Healthy carrot cake muffins topped with high-protein vegan cream cheese frosting

-Why You’ll Love These Carrot Cake Muffins
+Why You’ll Love These Healthy Carrot Cake Muffins

 • Soft, fluffy, tender, and perfectly moist